MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 SPARE PARTS

-Visual Studio 17.6 introduced an experimental Address Sanitizer (ASAN) feature called continue_on_error (COE).
-You compile as before but with the the compiler flag `-fsanitizer=address.` With Visual Studio 17.6, you enable continue_on_error by setting environment variables from the command line.
+Visual Studio 17.6 introduced an experimental Address Sanitizer (ASAN) feature called Continue On Error (COE).
+You compile as before but with the the compiler flag `-fsanitizer=address.` With Visual Studio 17.6, you enable Continue On Error by setting environment variables from the command line.

 If you are familiar with earlier versions of ASAN, you know that you needed the `llvm_symbolzer.exe` binary.
 With the new ASAN runtime, this is no longer necessary.
 Which makes it even easier to use ASAN with your normal test harness because you don't have to accomodate extra binaries.